adamlporter/PolarSteps/README.md

     python3 polar_to_txt.py <enter>
 ```
 The program will create an output file with a filename based on the trip name and start date (`Spain_2021-09-01.txt`).
 The output file will be saved in the same directory as the input file.

+Known Issues:
+ * I think there is something wrong with the date-time stamp conversion.
+(I didn't do any journal entries at 3am!)
+I'm trying to figure this out and will update the program when I do.
+If you have ideas, please let me know!